L3on02/ml_models_from_scratch/README.md

 # Implementing Decision Trees, Random Forests and Gradient Boosting Trees from scratch

-In this project, I will implement the algorithms behind Decision Trees, Random Forests and Gradient Boosting Trees from scratch, using nothing but numpy.
-In examples the performance of my implementations will be tested against a variety of datasets and ultimately compared to the performance of sklearn library's models for the same datasets.
+In this project, I will implement the algorithms behind Decision Trees, Random Forests and Gradient Boosting Trees from scratch, using nothing but `numpy`.
+In examples the performance of my implementations will be tested against a variety of datasets and ultimately compared to the performance of `scikit-learn` library's models for the same datasets.

 ## How to use